|

 emphasis on Winstanley’s movement towards Quakerism than on his possible role in

+shaping it.
 But there is something oddly unsatisfactory about this notion that radical

 ideas somehow floated in the ether of mid seventeenth-century England, to be